Causes of Brucellosis

 Geographical Profile for Brucellosis: Although brucellosis can be found worldwide, it is more common

-in countries that do not have good standardized and effective ...
+in countries that do not...
 (Source: excerpt from Brucellosis General: DBMD)

 Brucellosis: Related Medical Conditions